notjustdanish/ThemesAndPlugins/README.md

-# Vaporous's Themes and Plugins for BetterDiscord
+# wtf.mr Themes and Plugins for Cool-Discord
-Where I store all of my BetterDiscord uploads
+Where I store all of my @wtf.mr (notjustdanish)

 ## Frequent Asked Questions

 ### Q: Can you make a custom theme for me?
 A: The simple answer is No. \
 However you can Download and Install a theme that has theme customization available.
-In this case, Download the `GGO_Kirito.theme.css` from this repo or from BetterDiscord webside, [GGO Kirito on Betterdiscord](https://betterdiscord.app/theme/GGO%20Kirito).
+In this case, Download the `ThemesAndPlugins` from this repo or from BetterDiscord webside..!